 The process to calculate the probability of causation requires an estimate of the organ dose, since the claim is normally specific to disease within an organ.
 This is estimated from uncertainty distributions of the various parameters regarding the dosimeter response, radiation type, energy and worker orientation in the field.
 OCAS-IG-001(NIOSH 2002), Appendix A contains a detailed discussion of the conversion of measured doses to organ dose equivalent, and Appendix B contains the appropriate dose conversion factors (DCFs) for each organ, radiation type, and energy range based on the type of monitoring performed.
-The selection of the worker orientation is important to the calculation of the organ dose.
-Examples of common exposure orientations are provided in NIOSH (2002), Table 4.2.
+The selection of the worker orientations are provided in NIOSH (2002), Table 4.2.
 Unfortunately, there is no definitive process to determine the exposure geometry for each Hanford worker.
-Table 6.6.4-1 lists proposed default options based on judgments of claimant-favorable exposure geometries for long-term Hanford workers.
+Table 6-34 lists proposed default options based on judgments of claimant-favorable exposure geometries for long-term Hanford workers.